dwego/dwego/README.md

 # Diego Trigo Araujo

-I build VMs, interpreters, REST APIs and more  <br>- Always learning — aiming to solve real problems with clean code<br><br>"What we know is a drop, what we don't know is an ocean" -Isaac Newton
+I build VMs, interpreters, REST APIs and more  <br>Always learning — aiming to solve real problems with clean code<br><br>"What we know is a drop, what we don't know is an ocean" -Isaac Newton

 #### Technologies and tools